 Standing with students, (left to right) Irving, Rose, Ed, Henry, John, and Herman Crown attend the groundbreaking of Sol R. Crown Public School in 1960.

-From generation to generation, we work together with our communities, in the spirit of tikun olam, to catalyze and advance just and lasting social impact.
+From generation to generation, we work together with our communities, in the spirit of tikkun olam, to catalyze and advance just and lasting social impact.

 At the end of the 19th century, Arie and Ida Crown emigrated from Eastern Europe and settled in Chicago with hopes of providing a better life and opportunities for their children.
 Despite humble beginnings, they were able to provide their children a stable home that was rooted in Jewish values and traditions.